Get All the Dirt

 Choose a site with good strong sunlight.
 Tuberoses originate in warm, sunny regions and like heat and humidity.
 Especially in areas with cooler summers, a full sun site is needed to develop strong plants and well-budded flower stalks.
 Sites with hot afternoon sun are ideal.

 Tuberose bulbs need a long growing season to reach the flowering stage.
 To grow tuberose in regions with shorter seasons, start the bulbs indoors.
 Planting inside 6-8 weeks before your last frost date allows the bulbs to wake up, begin to develop roots and start sprouting before being placed outdoors.
 These plants need about 5-6 months to reach the flowering stage.
-For gardeners in zone 5, for example, starting the bulbs indoors in late March or early April is ideal for September blooms.
+For gardeners in zone 5, for example, starting the bulbs indoors in March is ideal for late September blooms.

 Plant outdoors in spring when frost danger has past, the soil has warmed and night temperatures are about 60 degrees.
 Tuberose plants come from bloodlines native to Central and South America and don’t handle frost or chill well.
 Roots and sprouts both grow faster and stronger in warm soil.